fabiopalumbo/test-tetra/README.md

 ```

 ```
+npm install
 npx serverless deploy
 ```

-The bucket name and Lambda access point names are generated based on the candidate name and day of the week.
+The bucket name and the notification email are set as parameters

 ```
 export candidate_name=fabio